 This is the only place on the list that's made it to the selection despite hosting but one gig a week.
 Why, you ask?
 Well, because of the love that goes into getting the best jazz musicians (both locals and long stay foreign tourists) to perform every Saturday.
 They even hosted a DJ night on last Friday and we're hoping it's here to stay.
 Ask anyone who's been here will vouch for The Rice Mill's Saturday Night Jazz that brings the music-loving community together over drinks.
 See you next Saturday at 9pm, then?

 This beach view kitchen and bar offers stunning views of the sunset.
 So, if you're a sucker for beachy vibes, acoustic tunes and GnTs, this bar right on Mandrem beach has to be on your checklist.
 Jazz, blues, folk and other genres that go with the laidback vibe here can be expected here every evening.

-A modest little garden that's a performance-arts-space-meets-thali-spot, Rumi is relatively new on the live music scene but the gigs here have been memorable, to say the least.
-They host Rumi Live twice a month and have had artists play everything from jazz to retro to folk and country.
-In addition, they also do pop-up kitchens twice a month accompanied with live music.
-So, every weekend, you can try out an experimental cuisine (progressive Goan or Naga food, anyone) and enjoy some music while you're at it.
-Its location (in Taleigao) and artist line-up gets every music lover to their yard and it helps that the vibe is super chill.
-These events usually happen as Sunday brunches or as Saturday dinners.
+A modest little garden that's a performance-arts-space-meets-thali-spot, Rumi has a great live music scene going in Goa and the gigs here have been memorable, to say the least.
+Rumi has had artists play everything from jazz to retro to folk and country.
+In addition, they also do pop-up kitchens accompanied with live music.
+So, every weekend, you can try out something from their new menu and enjoy some music while you're at it.
+Its location (in Taleigao) and artist line-up gets every music lover to the yard and it helps that the vibe is super chill.

 P.S.
 You can keep track of their events by following them on social media.